myElmut/react-day-time-picker/README.md

 This repos is a day time picker component for elmut, the original package here from [@mooncake-dev/react-day-time-picker](https://www.npmjs.com/package/@mooncake-dev/react-day-time-picker)

-A React component to help with scheduling a day and time.
+A React component to help with scheduling a day and time

 ## Running Locally